DariaDesiderata/grecipes-frontend/README.md

 # [Treats recipe site](https://grecipes-f85d1.firebaseapp.com/)
 ## Project description
 This was one of the collaborative full stack projects I worked on during my quarter 2 at Galvanize.
-We learned databse manipulation with PostgreSQL and Knex, setting up servers with Express and transfering information from front to back with CRUD routes.
+We learned database manipulation with PostgreSQL and Knex, setting up servers with Express and transfering information from front to back with CRUD routes.
-Together with my teammate we developed an ERD and then split up the project into front and back end tasks.
+Together with my [teammate](https://github.com/SteveODell) we developed an ERD and then split up the project into front and back end tasks.
 My primary responsibility was to work on the front end, fetch and send data from/to the database and create visual representation of it.
 We deployed the front end to Firebase, while hosting the DB on Heroku.